Life Journey of a British Iraqi Architect Zaha Hadid

 Heydar Aliyev Center

-Her other astonishing works include Guangzhou Opera House, Guangdong, China; Daxing International Airport, Beijing, China; Morpheus Hotel, Macau, China and Capital Hill Residence, Moscow, Russia (Zaha Hadid house).
+Her other astonishing works include Guangzhou Opera House, Guangdong, China; Daxing International Airport, Beijing, China; Morpheus Hotel, Macau, China and Capital Hill Residence, Moscow, Russia (Zaha Hadid House).

 Guangzhou Opera House

-Zaha Hadid’s Projects in United Arab Emirates
+Zaha Hadid’s Projects in the United Arab Emirates

-Zaha Hadid buildings in United Arab Emirates left an astonishing impact on the skyline and desert architecture of United Arab Emirates.
-Zaha Hadid designed and constructed a gateway, Sheikh Zayed Bridge, (1997 – 2010) connecting Gulf southern shore to Abu Dhabi Island.
+Zaha Hadid buildings in the United Arab Emirates left an astonishing impact on the skyline and desert architecture of the United Arab Emirates.
+Zaha Hadid designed and constructed a gateway, Sheikh Zayed Bridge, (1997 – 2010) connecting Gulf's southern shore to Abu Dhabi Island.
 This highway bridge with four lanes features symmetrical arches in steel supporting road decking resembling a wave and giving a sense of fluid architecture.

 Zaha Hadid as an Architecture Professor